 For you to know which treatments will work best for your skin, it will help to know your skin type.
 There are plenty of reputable and reliable guides out there for you to look at.
 When you have found out, treating your acne will be easier, less risky, and more likely to succeed.

-If your acne is really bad, you should talk to a doctor before you get scarring or severe pain.
+If you have very bad acne, you should talk to a doctor before you get scarring or severe pain.
 There are treatments like antibiotics and hormone replacement therapy that can help you prevent breakouts, avoid scars, and disfigurement.

-Because the skin is naturally oily, oil-in-water emulsions and/or gels can be much less irritating to the skin for acne sufferers.
+Emulsions and Gels: Due to the skin being naturally oily, oil-in-water emulsions and/or gels can be much less irritating to the skin for acne sufferers.
 Greasy skin treatments can actually help block pores, so they are best avoided for people with acne.
-Oil free treatments are recommended.
+Oil free treatments could be recommended in this case.

 Tea Tree Oil